 If a crane is used for moving the HE4XRT unit, unscrew the sheet metal plates that hold the unit to the pallet.
-Use two hoisting slings and a spreader bar to hoist the unit.
-The hoisting slings must be positioned around the ends of the unit so they do not touch the unit doors.
-Unit hoisting weights and Center of Gravity are detailed in Section 3.1 and 3.2 in this manual.
+Use chain, hooks, and a spreader bar to hoist the unit.
+Attach the hooks to the four lifting lugs on the roof of the unit.
+Unit hoisting weights and Center of Gravity are detailed in Sections 3.1 and 3.2 in this manual.